Jxpro/rust-web-server/README.md

 ## Overview

-A example implementation of of Chapter 21 in *The Rust Programming Language (TRPL)*.
+A example implementation of Chapter 21 in *The Rust Programming Language (TRPL)*.